A brief review of air pollution in Ghana, recent research findings and how cities around the world are tackling poor air quality

 The PM10 exposure levels in Accra was far worse in 2015 - 172 μg/m3 compared with the WHO annual guideline of 20 μg/m3.

-Major sources of air pollution (PM2.5 and PM10) in Ghana include resuspended dust from unpaved roads, exhaust from aging buses and trucks, open burning of residential trash, and soot from biomass-fuelled cookstoves.
+Major sources of air pollution (PM2.5 and PM10) in Ghana include resuspended dust from unpaved roads, tailpipe exhaust emission from aging buses and trucks, open burning of residential trash, and soot from biomass-fuelled cookstoves.

 Air Quality Monitoring in Ghana